Tik Tik Tik (1981 film): Release and reception

 Tik Tik Tik was released on 26 October 1981, Diwali day.
-S. Shivakumar of Mid-Day called it "One of the worst of Barathi Rajaa's films" which "seems to be a rehash of various 'B' grade Hollywood thrillers" but noted "it has flashes of brilliance".
-He said the film is doing "superb business" and it could run for the charisma of Kamal Haasan.
+S. Shivakumar of Mid-Day called it "One of the worst of Barathi Rajaa's films" which "seems to be a rehash of various 'B' grade Hollywood thrillers" but noted "it has flashes of brilliance" and applauded Haasan's performance.
+Nalini Sastry of Kalki wrote although the film is shot in Hollywood style with the collaboration of camera and music, the plot which is the life force of the film is weak and lacks grip, so other special features are also dull.
+Saavi magazine praised the acting of cast, Kannan's cinematography and Bharathiraja's direction.